utkuozbulak/unsupervised-learning-document-clustering/README.md

 ## Clustering and Dimensionality Reduction

-After obtaining similarity matrix and sparse vectoral form documents from TF-IDF, we started applying clustering techniques and used dimensionality reduction techniques to be able to visualise it in 2D.
+After obtaining similarity matrix and sparse vectors of documents from TF-IDF, we started applying clustering techniques and used dimensionality reduction techniques to be able to visualise it in 2D.

 ### K-Means and Principle Component Analysis